-Staff supporting the Arbitration Commission consist of a full-time Manager & Executive Advisor, three full-time Conciliation Services Assistants, and one part-time On-Call Admin.
+Staff supporting the Arbitration Commission consist of a full-time Manager & Executive Advisor, two full-time Conciliation Services Assistants, and one part-time On-Call Admin.
 The Arbitration Commission has consistently met or exceeded performance targets and successfully delivered reliable programs and services.
 Management will continue to work with staff on succession planning, professional development, and improving skill sets in preparation for planned or unexpected changes to the Arbitration Commission.

-The Arbitration Commission uses three conciliators and 25 arbitrators to fulfill legislated obligations and services.
-The Arbitration Commission's per diem remuneration is \$625 for conciliators and \$825 for rights arbitrators.
+The Arbitration Commission currently uses three conciliators and 24 arbitrators to fulfill legislated obligations and services.
+The Arbitration Commission has increased the per diem fees for conciliators from \$625 to \$1,300 and rights arbitrators from \$825 to \$2,000 effective January 1, 2023.